TurcoRiccardo/ARC_AGI/README.md

 We can apply different types of actions to diagonals:
 - **moveDiagonal:** moves the selected diagonal of one in one direction
 - **changeColorDiagonal:** slightly changes the color of the colored pixel in the selected diagonal
+- **changeColorDiagonalPixel:** changes the color of the selected pixel in the diagonal index based on color
 - **modifyDiagonalAdd:** add a new colored pixel in the selected diagonal
 - **modifyDiagonalDel:** delete a colored pixel in the selected diagonal
 - **modifyDiagonalMove:** modify the selected diagonal by swapping two pixel